enthdeesfrnlruhijakozh

 • Small shops, especially those with a raised platform or wooden floors

-• Children or staff might be sitting, playing, or working on the floor
+• Children or staff sit, play, or work on the floor

-• It doubles as the family’s living space outside business hours
+• The space functions as the family's living area outside business hours

-• Traditional medicine or massage is performed (for hygiene)
+• Traditional medicine or massage occurs on the premises, for hygiene

-The Unwritten Rules: How to Know When to Remove Your Shoes
+The Unwritten Rules: Sensing If You Should Remove Your Shoes

-• A pile or neat row of shoes/sandals at the door (the biggest giveaway)
+• Piles or rows of shoes/sandals at the entrance

-• Signs, sometimes in English too, saying “No shoes inside” or “Please remove your shoes”
+• Signs (in English or Thai) such as “No shoes inside” or “Please remove your shoes”

-• Shoes racks or shelves right at the entrance
+• Shoe racks or shelves at the front

-• A raised threshold or platform (look for a step up from street level)
+• A raised threshold or step up from the street

-• The interior looks spotless, with shiny floors or customers already barefoot
+• The spotless appearance of the floor, or customers already barefoot

 Tips for Shoe Etiquette in Thailand